 The features that really win me over on this bike other than the weight is the adjustable stem to help make this bike last longer by rotating the stem forward and away from your child.
 Additionally, the available accessories designed for this bike like rear rack and fenders make this a functional commuter bike for a kid that wants to ride to school, the library, or maybe just around town without splashing themselves in the puddles and carrying a backpack all the time.

 Is the Woom 4 worth the hype and money?
 If you bike a ton or your child is petite, this is one of the lightest 20” geared kids bikes around.
 I love the additional accessories and rooms really do keep their value.
 They never go on sale so you can often resell them for 70-80% of your purchase price.
 You really need to weigh your goals of the bike, your budget, and if it will increase your kid’s enjoyment of biking.

-Chances are if you watched or read this article then your kid's interest in biking is very important to you!
+Chances are if read this article then your kid’s interest in biking is very important to you!